 An unpleasant stench emitting from your drains is never a fun situation.
 There are several reasons why your drains smell bad.
 Some common scenarios for your drains to smell bad are: the drain isn’t used on a regular basis, or regular drain cleaning maintenance is not performed.
 Routine drain cleaning is one of the easiest ways to prevent your drains from smelling bad.
 Here are some reasons why your drains smell bad and some plumbing tips to prevent this common plumbing problem.

-The main function of a drain is to removed waste water from the house and into the sewer.
-This should be a one way trip straight to the sewer, however sewer gas can sometimes travel back up the pipe and infiltrate the home, leading to a drain that smells bad.
+The main function of a drain is to removed wastewater from the house and into the sewer.
+This should be a one-way trip straight to the sewer, however sewer gas can sometimes travel back up the pipe and infiltrate the home, leading to a drain that smells bad.
 A trap is designed to leave a water barrier to prevent sewer gas from traveling back up through the pipe.
 Sometimes the trap can get dried out, particularly if the drain isn’t used that often.
 When this happens the sewer gas is permitted to rise right out of the drain to invade your home.
-This is one of the leading reason why your drains smell bad.
-Drains that smell bad as the result of a dried trap is a quick and easy fix.
+This is one of the leading reasons why your drains smell bad.
+Drains that smell bad as the result of a dried trap are a quick and easy fix.
 Simply run water down the drain on regular intervals as part of your ongoing plumbing maintenance.

 Vent pipes are used to divert sewer gas away from the home, often leading out through a pipe on the roof.
 Think of it as an exhaust system, sometimes this pipe can get clogged with debris like:

 bird nests, leaves, or ice and prevent the gas from escaping.
 Drains smell bad if there is no route for the gas to be expelled.
 If this is the case a professional plumber should be called to inspect the vent pipe.